Jenny Kammersgaard: Meeting with Nazism

 After her crossing of Kattegat in 1937 she was celebrated in Denmark and songs were written in her honor.
 While in Copenhagen she received a telegram of congratulation from the German chancellor Adolf Hitler which stated: ”Please accept my warm congratulations for your unique sports performance.”
 This was the beginning of a charm offensive from the Nazi regime, which saw Jenny Kammersgaard and her merits as an example of the perfection of the aryan race.

-She was invited to Berlin as guest of reichsportsführer Hans von Tschammer und Osten and greeted by people in the streets of Berlin.
+She was invited to Berlin as guest of Reichssportführer Hans von Tschammer und Osten and greeted by people in the streets of Berlin.
 Between 27 and 29 July 1938 she swam the 52 km from Gedser in Denmark to the German coast city Warnemünde.
 It took 40 hours and 30 minutes.
 Again she received congratulations from Hitler and was praised in the Nazi paper Völkischer Beobachter.
 Again she was invited to Berlin and met by a big crowd.
 Next year she repeated the performance by swimming the same route in the opposite direction.

 Up till World War II she was used in the Nazi racial propaganda as an ideal.
 She also expressed warm feelings against the Nazi regime herself.